The009/SmartSwitchPHPController/README.md

 # CLI Windows Help

-The Smallest you can get this to run on windows is 5 files. *Unless you have php with sockets already then its 1 **index.php** file*
+The Smallest you can get this to run on windows is 5 files. *Unless you have php with sockets already then its 1 file **send.php***

 [Written / Tested on PHP 7.2](https://windows.php.net/download#php-7.2)